 Finally, security testing, just like any application testing activities, requires standards, review, and status visibility.
 There are several tools that gather information about the application’s security and display it in a clear, understandable view.
 Choosing the right tool, that provides the right level of visibility, is crucial.

 Security is one of the most important aspects of any application.
 Hackers have a wide selection of methods and tools to choose from when trying to breach the software’s access points.
 Organizations can’t afford for a breach to happen or a hole to be found before increasing the magnitude of an application’s security.
-Implementing security as part of the dev process is essential to reduce the application’s vulnerability to zero.
+Implementing security as part of the Rugged DevOps process is essential to reduce the application’s vulnerability to zero.